Urinary Incontinence (UI)

 - Mixed incontinence

-Men can experience any of the types of UI.
-In men, UI primarily occurs because of developing problems with nerve function, such that the brain no longer sends signals to the bladder effectively.
+Males can experience any of the types of UI.
+UI primarily occurs in males because of developing problems with nerve function, such that the brain no longer sends signals to the bladder effectively.
 This can include suffering from a stroke or a spinal cord injury (SCI), both of which affect the nervous system, interrupting the transmission of the nerve signals required for control of the urinary sphincter.
-Men who are affected by problems related to the prostate gland are also at risk of experiencing UI.
+Those who are affected by problems related to the prostate gland are also at risk of experiencing UI.

 The prostate gland is located beneath the bladder, inside the male body, between the bladder and the penis and produces about 30% of the body’s ejaculation fluid.
 Problems which affect the prostate and may be associated with UI, include: